Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 To see how data is mapped between the POLAR reports and the point of entry in each practice software, use the following:

-- Summary Sheet > visits by day and hour
+- Summary Page > visits by day and hour.pdf

-- Patient Sheet > Aboriginal & Torres Strait Islander status
+- Patient Page > Aboriginal & Torres Strait Islander status.pdf

-More patient data mappings will be listed as they become available.
+More POLAR data mappings will be listed as they become available, or can be found within www.polarexplorer.org.au.

 Quick Reference Guide / POLAR starting point